pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 area costs and running costs, for one can hardly speak of a composition cost factor in the reproduction of pictures.
-Most of them have already been described and anal- yzed in connection with the reproduction of texts.
+Most of them have already been described and analyzed in connection with the reproduction of texts.
 They must here be given further description and classification.

 The six fundamental techniques are the following:

-1. Relief processes.
+1. *Relief processes*.
 These come up from the original wood-block technique.
 Ink is carried to paper on the raised part of the printing surface.
-The standard forms in which this technique appears in small edition book publishing are the zine cut and the zinc or copper photoengraving.
+The standard forms in which this technique appears in small edition book publishing are the zinc cut and the zinc or copper photoengraving.

-&.
-Planographic processes.
-These are re—- lated to the original lithography.
+2. *Planographic processes*.
+These are related to the original lithography.
 A plane surface differentially receptive to ink receives the ink from a roller and transfers it to the paper.
-Photo- offset is the standard form.
+Photo-offset is the standard form. {% include pagebreak.html canvas=184 %}

-1. Note that in this case a single copy of the book would be printed as page proof, filled in by hand,

-and then multiplied by photo-offset.

-84 METHODS OF REPRODUCING RESEARCH MATERIALS

-5. Intaglio processes.
+3. *Intaglio processes*.
 These are variants of etching.
-Ink is carried to paper in

-the sunken parts of a metal surface.
+Ink is carried to paper in the sunken parts of a metal surface.

-4. Photogelatin or collotype.
-This proc-— ess bears some resemblance to plano- graphic processes because the printing surface is differentially receptive to ink and moisture, some resemblance to intaglio because there are actually raised parts of the surface that reject ink and depressed parts that receive it.
+4. *Photogelatin or collotype*.
+This process bears some resemblance to planographic processes because the printing surface is differentially receptive to ink and moisture, some resemblance to intaglio because there are actually raised parts of the surface that reject ink and depressed parts that receive it.

-5. Photosensitive paper processes.
+5. *Photosensitive paper processes*.
 These are blueprinting, photostating, and photography.
 In these processes there is no use of ink.
-The paper used, for multiplying the pictorial matter is covered over its entire area with a photosensitive surface and then sub ject— ed to the action of light and to chem-— ical action that transfers the image to aimee
+The paper used, for multiplying the pictorial matter is covered over its entire area with a photosensitive surface and then subjected to the action of light and to chemical action that transfers the image to it.

-6. Projection image processes.
-These respond to microcopying.
-They are same as those using photosensitive except that the image is developed on a transparent medium (glass or film) in a reduced size and then rendered useful by projection on a screen.
+6. *Projection image processes*.
+These correspond to microcopying.
+They are the same as those using photosensitive paper except that the image is developed on a transparent medium (glass or film) in a reduced size and then rendered useful by projection on a screen.

-cor—
-the
-paper

-Color production processes are va- riants of these.
-They will receive no
-SpecralediS cuss lOnm Im bol SmCh ang Crem nloit because they lack importance, but rather because their complexity makes analysis of costs and results) ditiiculy, and thei: place in the reproduction of materials of scholarship is subordinate to that of the monochromatic processes.
+Color production processes are variants of these.
+They will receive no special discussion in this chapter, not because they lack importance, but rather because their complexity makes analysis of costs and results) difficult, and their place in the reproduction of materials of scholarship is subordinate to that of the monochromatic processes.

-In all of these processes there are different degrees of fidelity in re- production of pictorial matter.
-These dif- ferences are of two kinds: differences in fineness of detail and differences in fine- HESSmOnmmacCCuracy Ol stone'.
+In all of these processes there are different degrees of fidelity in reproduction of pictorial matter.
+These differences are of two kinds: differences in fineness of detail and differences in fineness or accuracy of tone.

-4 The fineness of detail is primar—
-Diveaecesultanu om size. eAnword sinaie pace ture multiplied in a copy 6" x 9" will show more detail than the same picture
-Multiplied! in a. copy 3" x 41/2".
+The fineness of detail is primarily a resultant of size. an original picture multiplied in a copy 6" x 9" will show more detail than the same picture multiplied in a copy 3" x 4 1/2".
 But the method of reproduction has something to do with it.
-The 3" x 41/2" copy made by the photosensitive paper process on a good bro- mide paper might show more detail than the
-6" x 9" copy made on photostat paper; the smaller copy carefully photoengraved with a high screening would show more detail

-than the larger copy done with a low
+The 3" x 4 1/2" copy made by the photosensitive paper process on a good bromide paper might show more detail than the 6" x 9" copy made on photostat paper; the smaller copy carefully photoengraved with a high screening would show more detail {% include columnbreak.html canvas=184 col=2 %} than the larger copy done with a low screening.

-sereening.
 These terms will be explained below; the essential fact to be established at this point is the quality of fineness of detail as an element in the reproduction of pictorial matter.

-The variations in accuracy or fine- ness of tone are evident in the first in- stance in the contrast between a pen and ink drawing and a photograph.
-The pen and ink drawing has but two tones—-black and white; the photograph has a number of in- termediate tones.
-Some processes of re- production (such as telephoto on newsprint paper) will render with recognizable dis-— tinctness only three or four tones; pho- tography on a soft bromide paper will ren- der so many different tones that the meas-— ure of them is given not by the actual sur- face of the picture, but by the sensitiv— ity of the human eye to distinctions in
+The variations in accuracy or fineness of tone are evident in the first instance in the contrast between a pen and ink drawing and a photograph.
+The pen and ink drawing has but two tones---black and white; the photograph has a number of intermediate tones.
+Some processes of reproduction (such as telephoto on newsprint paper) will render with recognizable distinctness only three or four tones; photography on a soft bromide paper will render so many different tones that the measure of them is given not by the actual surface of the picture, but by the sensitivity of the human eye to distinctions in light intensity.
-I chitin ens ti cyse

 Moreover, some processes will show the maximum number of distinctions in tone